hroskes/trackSplitting/README.txt

 Creates a profile for each of the possible choices for the x axis and y axis, and a histogram for each of the yvar choices, using trackSplitPlot().
-The profiles for yvar = dxy, dz, eta, theta, q/pt, and phi are created with relative = kFALSE.
+The profiles for yvar = dxy, dz, eta, theta, q/pt, and phi are created with relative = false.
-For yvar = pt, 2 profiles are created for each possible xvar, one with relative = kTRUE and one with relative = kFALSE.
+For yvar = pt, 2 profiles are created for each possible xvar, one with relative = true and one with relative = false.
 For xvar, the different plots are dxy, dz, eta, theta, q/pt, phi, pt, and "" (for the histogram) So the total is 56 profiles and 8 histograms. makePlots can also make scatterplots, but that line is currently commented.